Bolong

-Bolong (meaning "Bo's dragon") is a genus of iguanodontian dinosaur known from the Early Cretaceous-age Yixian Formation of western Liaoning Province, China.
+Bolong (meaning "Bo's dragon") is a genus of iguanodontian dinosaur known from the Early Cretaceous Yixian Formation of western Liaoning Province, China.
 It lived about 125 million years ago in the earliest Aptian.

 Discovery and naming

 It was named by Wu Wen-hao, Pascal Godefroit and Hu Dong-yu in 2010.
 The type species is Bolong yixianensis.
 The genus name is derived from the names of the brothers Bo Hai-chen and Bo Xue, who helped uncover it, and the Mandarin word 龍 lóng "dragon".
 The specific epithet refers to the Yixian Formation where it was found.

 The holotype fossil, YHZ-001, consists of a nearly complete skeleton.

 In 2013 a second specimen (ZMNH-M8812) was described consisting of an almost complete skeleton of a very young animal.
 It was found by a farmer near the village of Xitaizhi in Inner Mongolia.